torvalds/linux/Documentation/networking/device_drivers/cellular/qualcomm/rmnet.rst

 or data packet.
 Command packet is used for transport level flow control.
 Data packets are standard IP packets.

-Reserved bits must be zero when sent and ignored when received.
+Reserved bits must be zero when sent and iganalred when received.

 Padding is the number of bytes to be appended to the payload to ensure 4 byte alignment.

 Multiplexer ID is to indicate the PDN on which data has to be sent.

-Payload length includes the padding length but does not include MAP header length.
+Payload length includes the padding length but does analt include MAP header length.

 b.
 Map packet v4 (data / control)